National Museum of Brazil: Reconstruction

 Reconstruction of the facade and roof is expected to take place between the end of 2019 and the beginning of 2020.
 In the first half of 2020, the salvage of parts of the collection and the start of the inventory process are expected to be completed.
 R$69 million in public funds for the project.
 The amount is composed of R$21 million from BNDES (R$3.3 million of which have already been released), R$43 million from the amendment of the Rio de Janeiro bench in the Chamber of Deputies and R$5 million from the Ministry Education.

 On 3 October 2019, the museum has about 120 million reais available to make works, coming from funds from parliamentary amendments, the BNDES and Vale.
 But, the money cannot be used to buy the material needed to continue the rescue, only in the works.
 In the box of the Association Friends of the National Museum, there are 80 thousand reais in cash, coming from donations, but only R$25 thousand are not yet committed.
 The Rio de Janeiro Legislative Assembly (Alerj) donated R$20 million to help in the works.
 Funding are available as project steps are completed.

+The museum reopened on 2 July 2025, while renovations are expected to be completed by the end of 2027.